WolfElkan/hst3/README.md

 `GA` | JR/GB General Audition  | 10 - 13 | 4 -  8 | `a g A*p !S*p @`                | [10](#notes)

 #### Notes:
-1. Students need only meet age requirements for Acting classes, Level 1 Tap, Broadway Tap or Broadway Jazz classes, Irish Soft Shoe, Co-ed Jazz &amp; Hip-Hop, Workshops, Tech Apps, or Makeup Team,
+1. Students need only meet age requirements for Acting classes, Level 1 Tap, Broadway Tap or Broadway Jazz classes, Irish Soft Shoe, Co-ed Jazz &amp; Hip-Hop, Workshops, Tech Apps, or Makeup Team.
 2. Students must meet age requirements, and be a girl or boy to be in Broadway Choir or Boy's Jazz &amp; Hip-Hop respectively.
 3. Students must meet age requirements, and pass an audition or skill assessment for Level 2 Broadway Tap and Jazz classes.
 4. Students must meet age requirements, and be enrolled in at least 1 other class concurrently in order to audition for A Capella Choir.